 The Easy Way: Start Your Search Using the Old Advanced Search Tool

-You may land on a page with a message that says “There are no award flights on the date you selected.”
-If you see this, click on the “Update” button.
+After your initial search, you will often land on a page with a message that says “There are no award flights on the date you selected.”
+However, you can still open up your search at this point and unlock the power of United's flexible date search.
+Simply click on the “Update” button to start this process.

 It should then open up a one-week calendar view, which you can expand to a full calendar by clicking on the “View 30-day calendar” text.